helin-c/global-population-analysis/README.md

 ### 4. The 1 Billion Population Threshold (2007)
 **Question:** Identify the countries with populations exceeding 1000 million in 2007.
 * **Insight:** Only China (1,310.0 million) and India (1,124.0 million) exceeded the 1,000 million population threshold in 2007.
-Two scatter plots were created to visualize this result.
+Two scatter plots were created to visualise this result.
 The first plot displayed all countries ranked by population to avoid overcrowding on the x-axis, clearly highlighting China and India as extreme outliers.
 A second scatter plot focused strictly on the top 20 countries, allowing country names to be shown and making it easier to identify which countries are closer to, but do not exceed, the threshold.

 ![Top 20 Scatter Plots](https://github.com/helin-c/global-population-analysis/blob/main/Q4.2.png?raw=true)